-- 1. We will retain and enhance our green spaces and the Green Belt to ensure we avoid the merging of Longdon/Longdon Green with Armitage, Upper Longdon with Brereton, and Gentleshaw with Burntwood.
-Such a suburban sprawl is not in anyone's interest. - 2.
-We will protect the relationship between Upper Longdon and Cannock Chase and Gentleshaw with Cannock Chase/Gentleshaw Common by resisting inappropriate development that would impact negatively on the environment of these Areas of Outstanding Natural Beauty.
+- We will retain and enhance our green spaces and the Green Belt to ensure we avoid the merging of Longdon/Longdon Green with Armitage, Upper Longdon with Brereton, and Gentleshaw with Burntwood.
+Such a suburban sprawl is not in anyone's interest. - We will protect the relationship between Upper Longdon and Cannock Chase and Gentleshaw with Cannock Chase/Gentleshaw Common by resisting

-- 3. We will strive to ensure that the community facilities and amenities are appropriate for the needs of the Parish, allowing residents of all ages the opportunity to take part in activities that lead to a sense of individual and/or community well-being. - 4.
+- inappropriate development that would impact negatively on the environment of these Areas of Outstanding Natural Beauty. - 3.
+We will strive to ensure that the community facilities and amenities are appropriate for the needs of the Parish, allowing residents of all ages the opportunity to take part in activities that lead to a sense of individual and/or community well-being. - 4.
 Should any minor amendment to village boundaries be required to accommodate small scale growth for local people, it must acknowledge the character of the village and be a logical extension to the existing footprint.

 Extensions that could lead to future creeping encroachment (merging settlements) will not be supported. - 5.
-We will support the provision of new housing, primarily for local people, that provides homes for young families or the elderly, in suitable and sustainable locations within our village boundaries, so that future residents will have access to public transport, shopping and recreational provision.
+We will support the provision of new housing, primarily for local people, that provides

-- 6. If in the future development is necessary, to enable the villages to remain sustainable, any new development (in terms of their individual or collective appearance) must respect the local Staffordshire rural vernacular, or be of a high quality contemporary design and be fully integrated into the village settlement.
-Regardless of pastdevelopment layouts, culs-desac are not considered to be inkeeping with this principle. - 7.
+- homes for young families or the elderly, in suitable and sustainable locations within our village boundaries, so that future residents will have access to public transport, shopping and recreational provision. - 6.
+If in the future development is necessary, to enable the villages to remain sustainable, any new development (in terms of their individual or collective appearance) must respect the local Staffordshire rural vernacular, or be of a high quality contemporary design and be fully integrated into the village settlement.. - 7.
 We will seek to deal with the issues of increased traffic flows (and speed) throughout the Parish and seek to maintain and improve highways, bridle paths and footways for all users.
-We will campaign for improvements to the network of public footpaths and community transport links. - 8.
-To deliver community benefits, appropriate new development within the Plan area should be required to contribute to a-Parish wide package of measures intended to improve recreationalfacilities, environmental qualityand community safety, includingspeed reduction measures.
+We will campaign for improvements to the network of public footpaths and community transport links.